mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

 Now, do ``./clean && ./mk`` and run ``./rn``.
 Look at the rotation profile ``log_omega`` in the PGplot.
 Is the rotation indeed uniform?

 In the next step, we will be passing the stellar profiles to GYRE.
-The following lines in the ``&controls`` tell MESA to output also a separate input file for GYRE along with the profiles.
+The following lines in the ``&controls`` tell MESA to output also a separate input file for GYRE along with the profiles (you cannot output pulse data without also outputting the profiles).

 .. code-block:: console